TedHusted/awake/awake.md/awake.md

 Atlas:  My queue is empty.

 Idisi: Yes, it will be empty until you reach 24 years of age.
 Then you would be able say that you are ready.
 To be ready, you must be in a formal relationship.
 The other person must be ready too.
 If so, you will join the first-offspring queue.
-When one of you are selected, you can choose a nanny, and the process begins.
+When a couple is selected, they choose a nanny, and the process begins.

 The hologram shows two Vanir holding hands.
-The couple is joined by a hybrid.
+A hybrid joins the couple.
 The three hold hands together, with the hybrid in the middle.

 Celeste: Is it possible to conceive without a nanny?

 Idisi: Conceive, yes.
-But the pregnancy will almost certainly miscarry.
+But the pregnancy may miscarry.
 It is unlikely that the offspring would come to term.

 Leto: But why do some couples have more than two offspring?

-Idisi: If someone ascends without parenting an offspring, then the unused birthright can be inherited by a relative.
-If a close relative does not claim the birthright, it is returned to the queue.
+Idisi:  Sometimes, a person ascends without parenting an offspring.
+A relative can inherit the unused birthright.
+If a relative does not claim the birthright, it returns to the queue.
 Families that inherit a birthright can have more than two offspring.

-The hologram shows two adult Vanir with three offspring between them, holding hands in a chain.
+The hologram shows two adult Vanir.
+There are three offspring between them, holding hands in a chain.

 Leto: Will this be on the test?